Driving F-Roads in Iceland Full Guide

-In this remote region, the terrain is irregular, rough and rugged.
-Now, the beauty of the land is undoubtedly worth visiting.
-But before doing so, you need to know there are certain restrictions on both time of year and type of vehicle.
+The beauty of the land is undoubtedly worth visiting.
+Now, the terrain is irregular, rough, and rugged.
+Before doing so, you need to know there are certain restrictions on both seasons and type of vehicle.

 Do I need a 4x4 vehicle for F-Roads in Iceland?